sogno-platform/pyvolt/README.md

 # PyVolt

-This package provides algorithms for running powerflow simulations, state estimation and FLISR in Python.
+This package provides algorithms for running powerflow simulations, state estimation and FLISR in Python. <br>
 It uses [CIMpy](https://git.rwth-aachen.de/acs/public/cim/cimpy) to read network data based on the Common Information Model.

 ## Installation